This article shows you how Remote Profile Deployment helps you Replicate your Working Set on new host computers.

 Remote Profile Deployment Commentary

-When you execute Remote Profile Deployment using a host computer that hasn't previously been used with your Account, 1st Time Use progression first prompts you to set your Default Folder.
-This is necessary because Restore operation utilizes this location as a point of indirection, further described in the article, Managing Host Data.
+When you execute Remote Profile Deployment using a host computer that hasn't previously been used with your Account, 1st Time Use progression will prompt you to set your Default Folder before prompting for Restore.
+This is required because Restore operation utilizes your Default Folder as a point of indirection, and Default Folder settings are host-specific.
+This is further described in the article, Managing Host Data.

 Refer to the article of the same name, in the :Recover section, for :Expand details that allow you to automate this procedure.